-Finalize the printed recital program.
-All Senior Recital programs must be done by the Music office.
-After your hearing, send a copy to the music secretary for formatting and printing.
-Program notes are encouraged but not required.
-Dedications and statements of appreciation are not allowed.
-Note that what the faculty approved at the hearing is what is expected on the program.
-No deletions, substitutions or additions to the program are allowed after the hearing.
-Have your private lesson instructor proof the program before printing.
-Excessive salutations on recital programs is prohibited.
-You are responsible for recording or videotaping your recital, however, a graduate assistant in the Division of Music can assist.
+- 1. Finalize the printed recital program.
+After your hearing, send a copy to the music office for formatting and printing as the main office must complete all senior recital programs. - 2.
+Program notes are optional. - 3.
+Dedications and statements of appreciation are not allowed. - 4.
+What the faculty approved at the hearing is final.

+- 5. After the jury, no program deletions, substitutions, or additions are permitted.
+Have your applied instructor proof the program before printing. - 6.
+Excessive salutations on recital programs are prohibited. - 7.
+You are responsible for recording or videotaping your recital. - 8.
 Continue to practice and rehearse.
 Make sure you are aware of proper stage presence, including bowing.
-It is important to the overall perception of your public performance.
+It is essential to the overall perception of your public performance.